Streamlined Foreign Offshore Procedures – Quick Facts

 Amend (or file for the first time) the last three years of US tax returns to report earnings from foreign assets, paying the necessary tax and interest

-File (or amend) six years of delinquent FBARs (Foreign Bank Account Report)
+File (or amend) six years of Foreign Bank Account Reports (also know as FBAR or FinCEN Form 114)

 Only non-willful taxpayers qualify for the IRS Streamlined Program, and only an attorney can properly analyze whether you are non-willful.
 A Streamlined filing compliance attorney will know what information is relevant to this determination, what the evidence means, and will analyze and write a convincing examiner-ready memorandum establishing your non-willfulness.